 - Consider what you want to get out of the art form.
 Is this just an occasional hobby?
 Do you want to become a professional artist?
 Are you looking to create portraits, murals, landscapes, huge canvases, smaller pieces?
 It's a good idea, when diving into the art form, to not only know why you are doing it but also to know what you want to get out of it.

-- Pick your medium, be it acrylics, oils, or watercolors.
-Decide on your favorite medium, the medium you feel will allow you to express yourself best.
+- Pick your medium, be it acrylics, oils, or watercolours.
+Decide on your favourite medium, the medium you feel will allow you to express yourself best.

 - Acquire your supplies.
 Take a trip to your local art supplies store, and pick up what you need to create your first painting.
 You don't have to purchase a considerable amount of supplies right off the bat, just purchase what you need to get started.

-- Familiarize yourself with the fundamentals of art.
-Before you take a crack at your first painting, familiarize yourself with the basics of painting.
+- Familiarise yourself with the fundamentals of art.
+Before you take a crack at your first painting, familiarise yourself with the basics of painting.
 A good, simple, and well-illustrated book on painting from your local library might be a good start.
 Just take an hour or two to study the very basics of painting.
-How to hold a brush, how to blend colors, how to create depth of field, perspective, etc.
+How to hold a brush, how to blend colours, how to create depth of field, perspective, etc.

 - Decide what you want to paint.
 Pick something simple, but something that is nevertheless meaningful to you.

 - Create your first painting!
 Your first painting is pretty significant.
 It's your first foray into a new art form.
 And no matter how it turns out, your first painting is your bold statement to the world that you will become a painter!

 Getting started as a beginner painter is just that easy.
 The key is that you have to start.
 Spend as little time as possible getting ready to paint.
 Don't put off creating that first painting.
 Get started as soon as you can, and then set about improving your skill and art.

 You may or may not love your first painting.
 Either way, it is the first of many paintings to come.
 As you continue into the art form, here are three tips for improving your skill: